 The second Friday of the month at 1:30 p.m.
 Join us as we take some time out of our day to recenter, calm down, and work on our Zentangle projects.
 New to Zentangle?
 We'll help you get started!
 Very basic materials are provided but you should bring any specialty materials you want to use.
 Ages 16 – 100.

 Zoob Club children ages 6+

 The fourth Wednesday of the month at 3:30 p.m.
 Level up your building technique with Zoobs!
 Like Legos but more complex, Zoob is a moveable 3-D modeling system.
 Ages 6+.
-Registration is required.
+Registration is not required.

 Curious about the artwork outside the building?
 Called "Once Upon a Storytime" it was created by the Mayor's Art Institute as a testament to the rich oral and written traditions of New Mexico.
 It includes imagery from more than 20 New Mexican Authors as well as a poem by an Albuquerque Poet Laureate.
 You can find more information about this and other Public Art at the Public Library here.